wellrestedphp/wellrested/docs/source/index.rst

 Middleware
 ^^^^^^^^^^

 The middleware_ system allows you to build your Web service out of discrete, modular pieces.
-These pieces can be run in sequences where each has a chance to modify the response before handing it off to the next.
+These pieces can be run in sequences where each has an opportunity to work with the request before handing it off to the next.
 For example, an authenticator can validate a request and forward it to a cache; the cache can check for a stored representation and forward to another middleware if no cached representation is found, etc. All of this happens without any one middleware needing to know anything about where it is in the chain or which middleware comes before or after.

+Lazy Loading
+^^^^^^^^^^^^

-Most middleware is never autoloaded or instantiated until it is needed, so a Web service with hundreds of middleware still only creates instances required for the current request-response cycle.
+Handlers and middleware can be registered using `factory functions`_ so that they are only instantiated if needed.
+This way, a Web service with hundreds of handlers and middleware still only creates instances required for the current request-response cycle.

-You can register middleware directly, register callables that return middleware (e.g., dependency container services), or register strings containing the middleware class names to autoload and instantiate on demand.

 Extensible
 ^^^^^^^^^^